po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

     }
     ```

-  * 🔑 Here, we provide a `start_url` for our web application and some styling with the `theme_color` and `background_color`.

 * Open `25-Ins_Manifest/assets/js/install.js` in your IDE and explain the following:

-  * 🔑 When we launch the application in our browser, we will see an install button inside of the address bar.
+  * 🔑 When we launch the application in our browser and our app is installable, we will see an install button inside of the address bar.

   * 🔑 We also can create our own install button, using the following: